VH-Lab/NDI-matlab/docs/reference/+ndi/calculation.m.md

   In the base class, the blank version of the ndi.document is read in and the default structure is built from the ndi.document's class property list.

-Help for ndi.calculation/defaultstruct_appdoc is inherited from superclass NDI.APP.APPDOC
+Help for ndi.calculation/defaultstruct_appdoc is inherited from superclass ndi.app.appdoc
 ```

 ---